 Mike’s doctoral research in the laboratory of Professor Clark Colton in the Chemical Engineering Department at MIT involved the design, construction, and testing of an immunoaffinity, tangential flow filtration membrane-based device for selective blood cell separation via cell immobilization and release from the membrane using hydrodynamic and hydrostatic forces.
-His thesis work also involved investigating cell membrane biophysics and studying the effect of fluid mechanical shear stress in blood generated by extracoporeal circulation devices on cytokine production by peripheral blood mononuclear cells.
+His thesis work also involved investigating cell membrane deformation and the effect of fluid mechanical shear stress in blood generated by extracoporeal circulation devices on cytokine production by peripheral blood mononuclear cells.
 His work was conducted in collaboration with Dana Farber Cancer Institute and Tufts University School of Medicine in Boston, MA.

 "Mike and his crew can take our ideas, our concepts, and turn them into a real idea."